 - Acoustic mapping to understand where sounds are coming from

-- Respond to ambient noise so behaviour reacts to it
+- Respond to ambient noise so behavior reacts to it

 - Obey certain voice commands